Photo: Cathrine Dokken

 Accommodation

-Gjendesheim DNT-cabin
+Gjendesheim DNT-Lodge

 Memurubu Turisthytte

-Gjendebu DNT-cabin
+Gjendebu DNT-Lodge

-Leirvassbu DNT-cabin
+Leirvassbu DNT-Lodge

 Spiterstulen Turisthytte

-Glitterheim DNT-cabin
+Glitterheim DNT-Lodge

 Meals

 At the mountain lodges, we provide delicious meals to fuel your all-day adventures.
-Breakfast is served as a buffet, where you can also prepare a packed lunch for the day.
+Breakfast is served as a buffet, where you can also prepare a packed lunch and your thermos for the day.
 In the evening, enjoy a 2-3 course dinner.
 Please inform us of any dietary requirements.
 Water is always available for free, and alcoholic and other beverages can be purchased on site.

 Diffuculty